kgisl/pythonFDP/notes/cs3003-unit4.md

 ## List Methods and Operations

-**_Clustering_** multiple items based on some cr - this is easier to explain, deliver and help retention among students.
-Of course, there is going to be better engagement as well.
+The following table has been created by **_clustering_** multiple items based on some criteria.
+This is easier to internalize, deliver to maximizing retention among students.
+Moreover, there is going to be better chance of overall engagement

 |Intent | Method / Operation | Description
 |:-------|:--------------|:------------|